 If you have anything plugged in to the round RF connector on the TV, unplug it.
 Plug the gray NES RF box into the antenna port, then plug that cable into the duplicate port on the other side of the RF box.
 Then plug the other end of the cable into the RCA port in the back of the NES.
 To minimize interference, try to keep the power and video cables separated if you can.
 You’ll get a better picture that way.

 Finally, tune the TV to channel 3 or 4.
 Select the slide switch on the back of the NES to match the channel you select on the TV.
+If you don’t get a picture, run a channel search on your TV with the console powered up and connected.
 Skip the next section if you need help setting up the rest.
 I have you covered there too.

 How to connect a NES to a modern TV via AV cables